joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 The iterable `args_list` is a list of one-element tuples.
 Each tuple contains a serialized UUID4 that will be inserted into the sqlite3 db in the `msg` column.

-The call to `map()` spawns the parallel processes and returns the results in a list, one-per-process.
+The call to `map()` spawns the parallel processes and returns the results in a list, one item per process.

 The function `insert_rows_in_parallel` looks like this: